rustatian/IPC/README.md

 }
 ```

-From the anouther process, initialize shared memory segment with the same key, size, but with ReadOnly flag:
+From the another process, initialize shared memory segment with the same key, size, but with ReadOnly flag:

 ```go
 seg2, err := NewSharedMemorySegment(0x1, 1024, 0, SHM_RDONLY)